 Bunch is a tiny town located in the state of Oklahoma.
 With a population of 70 people and just one neighborhood, Bunch is the 353rd largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Bunch is generally considered to be a blue-collar town.
-73.33% of the Bunch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bunch, you'll notice that it is more blue-collar than most other communities in America.
+73.33% of Bunch’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bunch is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Bunch who work in food service (20.00%), community and social services (6.67%), and office and administrative support (0.00%).

 In Bunch, however, the average commute to work is quite long.
 On average, people spend 31.50 minutes each day getting to work, which is significantly higher than the national average.